SoumyaDey1994/DSA/Round3/Readme.md

 7. Coin Change - No of ways to get change of given amount

 #### 27/03/2025
-6. Prime Factors
+8. Prime Factors
-7. House Thief (House Robber) Problem
+9. House Thief (House Robber) Problem

+#### 28/03/2025
+10. Word Search Problem - Check if word can be formed from a given char board
+11. Longest Consecutive Sequence - Find length of the longest consecutive sequence